Frequently Asked Questions About Venomous Snakes

 the snake - this image shows the approximate size of the venom gland

-in relation to the skull of this Timber Ratlesnake.
+in relation to the skull of this Timber Rattlesnake (Crotalus

 How much venom is in a snake?

-The volume of venom in a snake’s venom gland (measured as the amount extracted by milking) increases exponentially with the size of the snake, and can range from 1 – 850ml (or more).
-In a comparative study of snake venoms, the largest amount of venom (850ml) was extracted from an Eastern Diamondback Rattlesnake.
+The amount of venom in a snake’s venom gland (measured as the amount extracted by milking) increases exponentially with the size of the snake, and can range from 1 – 850mg (or more).
+In a study comparing snake venoms, researchers milked the largest amount of venom from an Eastern Diamondback Rattlesnake (Crotalus adamanteus)--more than from any other species they studied.

 What snake venom is most toxic drop for drop (LD50) in the US?
 Globally?